TQL Foundation Donates $1 Million for Cancer Research

 “We are bringing together physician researchers, radiation oncologists, physicists and engineers who all have different perspectives and ideas,” said John Perentesis, MD, director of the Division of Oncology at Cincinnati Children’s.
 “It is an amazing opportunity for us to think outside the box so that we create better outcomes for our patients.”

 Total Quality Logistics is the nation’s second largest freight brokerage firm.
-TQL connects customers needing to move business-to-business shipments with carriers that have available capacity.
-Headquartered in Cincinnati, Ohio, the company’s 2017 sales topped $2.9 billion.
-TQL employs more than 5,000 people in 57 offices nationwide.
-Click
+TQL connects customers needing to move business to business freight with carriers that have the ability to move them.
+Headquartered in Cincinnati, Ohio, the company’s 2018 sales topped $3.6 billion.
+TQL employs more than 5,500 people in 57 offices nationwide.
+Click here to see what set us apart in the industry, or connect with TQL on the web, on Facebook or on Twitter @TQLogistics.